aquasecurity/kube-hunter/README.md

 **Run kube-hunter**: kube-hunter is available as a container (aquasec/kube-hunter), and we also offer a web site at [kube-hunter.aquasec.com](https://kube-hunter.aquasec.com) where you can register online to receive a token allowing you see and share the results online.
 You can also run the Python code yourself as described below.

 **Contribute**: We welcome contributions, especially new hunter modules that perform additional tests.
-If you would like to develop your own modules please read [Guidelines For Developing Your First kube-hunter Module](src/README.md).
+If you would like to develop your modules please read [Guidelines For Developing Your First kube-hunter Module](src/README.md).

 [![kube-hunter demo video](https://github.com/aquasecurity/kube-hunter/blob/master/kube-hunter-screenshot.png)](https://youtu.be/s2-6rTkH8a8?t=57s)